Reminder about localised website

 And as mentioned in #2544, I see no reason why not redirect users automatically to the localized site (and offer a selector to pick their preference, which might be different from their browser settings).

-#8 Updated by Jean Spiteri about 2 months ago
+Updated by Jean Spiteri almost 3 years ago

 The bar can be moved if it's not visible enough.
 I would avoid redirecting people automatically however.
 Localised versions of the website are not always 1 to 1 copies and may surprise the user when the URL changes from www to XX.
 If other people agree with this feedback, I can implement the changes and test it again.

-#9 Updated by Florian Effenberger about 1 month ago
+Updated by Florian Effenberger almost 3 years ago

 The bar can be moved if it's not visible enough.
 I would avoid